returnDanilo/MicrobeBingo/readme.md

 If you want to compile the source code yourself, see instructions [here](development.md).

+### Acknowledgements

+Thanks to @faezaria on twitch for sketching the initial card design and for choosing the microbe pics!

 ### License

 The code is released under the MIT license.
 The images are not; they are from various authors.
 They are used in this project in good faith, for educational purposes.
-In the future I'll try to track every author and give proper attribution; for now, you are likely to find an image source by googling for it.
+In the future I'll try to track every author and give proper attribution; for now, you are likely to find the source by googling it.